 It seems to me that the IFRT should have three (3) representatives from the RySG.

-Section 22.4(b), IANA Budget, says: “”
+Section 22.4(b), IANA Budget, says: “At least 45 days prior to the commencement of each fiscal year, ICANN shall prepare and submit to the Board a proposed annual budget of ICANN for direct costs for ICANN’s IANA department, all costs for PTI, direct costs for shared resources between ICANN and PTI and support functions provided by ICANN to PTI and ICANN’s IANA department for the next fiscal year (the “IANA Budget”), which shall be posted on the Website.”

 The recommendation of DT-O regarding the IANA Budget was that it be approved prior to approval of the ICANN Budget.